renatasoares/rewards-system/README.md

 # Principal Algorithm

-The main function is __aux-bfs__ that is a recursive function that explore nodes by theirs levels.
-Is a implementation of the breadth-first search (BFS) algorithm for traversing the graph.
+The main function is __bfs__ that is a recursive function that explore nodes by theirs levels.
+Is an implementation of the breadth-first search (BFS) algorithm for traversing the graph.
+Produces a lazy-seq of points for each node visited, it means that only calculate the necessary like (take 2 (bfs args)) only returns the seq of the first two points of nodes visiteds.

 Detailed flow of input: